dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A111: DCE - New Regression Case Studies
 # Date Created: C99
 # Author: AI Model & Curator
-# Updated on: C100 (Add AbortController lifecycle bug)
+# Updated on: C101 (Add Express.js stream cancellation bug)

 - **Key/Value for A0:**
 - **Description:** Documents new, complex bugs and their codified solutions to prevent future regressions.